crmathieu/shortest-path/README.md

 When planning a route, it is actually not necessary to wait until the destination node is "visited" as above: the algorithm can stop once the destination node has the smallest tentative distance among all "unvisited" nodes (and thus could be selected as the next "current").

+//////////
+The Approach
+In this simple example, it would be easy enough to scan the diagram and add some numbers to figure it out, but if I wanted to venture out of my neighborhood to a coffeeshop in, say, Midtown, the permutations of paths there would be much harder to calculate myself.

+That’s where Dijkstra’s Algorithm comes in.
+Before I get into any code, let’s get a basic idea of how it’ll work:

+Move to a node that we haven’t visited, choosing the fastest node to get to first.
+At that node, check how long it will take us to get to each of its neighboring nodes.
+Add the neighbor’s weight to the time it took to get to the node we’re currently on.
+Keep in mind that we’re calculating the time to reach those nodes before we visit them.
+Check whether that calculated time is faster than the previously known shortest time to get to that node.
+If it is faster, update our records to reflect the new shortest time.
+We’ll also add this node to our line of nodes to visit next.
+That line will be arranged in order of shortest calculated time to reach.
+By calculating and continually updating the shortest time to reach each node on the graph, the algorithm compiles the shortest path to the endpoint.